Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 20 November 2025 20.36.50 UTC
+- WIB: Kamis, 20 November 2025 21.31.22 UTC
-- WITA: Kamis, 20 November 2025 21.36.50 UTC
+- WITA: Kamis, 20 November 2025 22.31.22 UTC
-- WIT: Kamis, 20 November 2025 22.36.50 UTC
+- WIT: Kamis, 20 November 2025 23.31.22 UTC

 Kutipan Inspiratif:
-"I enjoy when people show Attitude to me because it shows that they need an Attitude to impress me!"
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: attitude
+Kategori: technology